BECAUSE EVERYONE NEEDS A PLACE TO CALL HOME...

 About Brats Without Borders, Inc.

-Brats Without Borders, Inc. is a tax-exempt 501(c)(3) nonprofit production company founded in 1999.
-It's mission is to create films, videos, and literary materials for current and former military children and other "third culture kids" from highly mobile families around the world (most of whom spend a portion of their youth outside their country of citizenship) that acknowledge their existence and contributions, improve the quality of their lives, and foster the self-awareness and sense of belonging necessary to employ the more positive aspects of their unique multi-cultural inheritance.
+Brats Without Borders, Inc. (BWB) is a 501(c)(3) tax-exempt nonprofit production organization founded in 1999.
+Our mission is to conduct research and create educational films, programs and literary materials that acknowledges the existence and contributions of current and former military-connected kids and other "Third Culture Kids," improves the quality of their lives, and fosters the self-awareness and sense of belonging necessary to employ the more positive aspects of their unique multi-cultural inheritance.
 All donations are tax-deductible.

 The first documentary about growing up military.